sonthanhtran/se335-project/README.md

 ```

 ## Model training
-For train model please prefer to 'notebook.ipynb'
+For model training please prefer to 'notebook.ipynb'